Public health for the future of humanity: analysis, advocacy, and action

 The theme of the World Congress, Public Health for the Future of Humanity: Analysis, Advocacy, and Action, reflects our firm commitment that we, in the global public health community, have an obligation to respond to these new circumstances.
 We must make visible the threats to health, some of which are already emerging.
 We must challenge and hold to account those with the power to make a difference.
 And we must act, making real our commitment to health in all policies.

 We, as public health community, have much to contribute and much to learn.
 As always, we will have many opportunities to share ideas among ourselves, but this year we can enrich our experiences even further, bringing a global perspective to our thinking.
-We look forward to seeing you in Rome.

 Read more about the plenary programme of the World Congress on Public Health here.